What do you think of, when I say the word Impediment to make an agile team. I know most of the agile/scrum teams are familiar with this term.

-I want you to think about 5 things that popped into your mind when you here this word – ‘Impediment’.
+I want you to think about 5 things that popped into your mind when you hear this word – ‘Impediment’.
 Just think about those 5 great impediments you have in your product/project before proceeding to read further.

 You know right when I say this I cannot read your mind and know what you guys are thinking about right now.
 But my sixth sense says most people when we talk about impediments think about things like a slow or broken machine or a code repository that’s gone down or just a lack of resources or skill gaps in your team.
-Well I am not sure about my sixth sense, if it’s functioning well now-a-days but one thing I know is that we tend to forget about all the little things that takes time.
-Things like waiting for the product owner or waiting for stakeholders to make a decision.
-We can define impediment as:

 Dev 1: I’m busy with the portfolio page on our Web site and I’m still waiting for Vinu to finish the images.
 I assume he will give it to me before end of the day.